 There are a couple of REALLY interesting things to point out with this query.

-The first is that when you search for the term "thyroid supplements" on Google you will be given back articles which are all centered around why thyroid supplements are not safe and even harmful to your body.
+The first is that when you search for the term “thyroid supplements” on Google you will be given back articles that are all centered around why thyroid supplements are not safe and even harmful to your body.

 This is interesting because it suggests 1 of 2 things.